-Examples: donors, agencies/NGOs working implementation, but who do not in related areas, media necessarily play the and private sector role of service users associations. or beneficiaries.
-Risks: RISK: Identify risks.
-Enter as s many rows as MITIGATION MEASURES: Identify mitigation measures for Noto. necessary. each risk.
-Assumptions: Identify assumptions clearly.
-Note that assumptions are not the same as risks.
-Let's say that we have a future event that will have an adverse impact on our service.
-In other words, if the event occurs, it will cause some difficulty for the service to be implemented.
-If the combination of the probability of the event occurring and the impact on service is unacceptable, we can identify it as a risk.
-If the combination of the probability of the event occurring and the impact is acceptable, then we can call it an assumption.
-Remember - you can live with your assumptions.
-You must manage your risks.
-ISSUE ANALYSIS: what an service? re potential issues asso ciated with developmer nt and/or implementation of a Unintended consequences: Identify consequences.
+Examples: donors, implementation, but T agencies/NGOs working who do not in related areas, media necessarily play the and private sector role of service users associations. or beneficiaries.
+RISK: MITIGATION MEASURES: Risks: Identify risks.
+Enter a s many rows as Identify mitigation measures for necessary. - each risk.
+Assumptions: Let's say that we have service.
+In other word service to be implemed occurring and the implement the combination of the acceptable, then we consumptions.
+You e a future event that will is, if the event occurs, it ented.
+If the combination pact on service is unacco e probability of the even can call it an assumption ou must manage your ris ISSUE ANALYSIS: what a service? re potential issues asso ociated with developmen nt and/or implementation of a Unintended consequences: Identify consequences.
 Enter as many rows as necessary.
 Identify potential effects of each unintended consequence.
 Identify mitigation measures.
 Potential transboundary issues: Identify issues.
 Identify potential effects.
 Identify mitigation measures.
 Gender issues: Identify issues.
 Identify potential effects.
 Identify mitigation measures.
 Environmental issues: Identify issues.
 Identify potential effects.
 Identify mitigation measures.
 Conflict issues: Identify issues.
 Identify potential effects.
 Identify mitigation measures.
 USERS User(s): Institutions or USER EXPECTED ROLE STRATEGY individuals who will be using the outputs in order achieve the outcome(s) defined above.
 These include individuals or institution that consults SERVIR data, products or tools to fulfill a particular purpose.
-They can be analysts or decision- makers.
-They are often responsible for Identify users.
+They can be analysts or decisionmakers.
+They are often Identify users.
 Clearly and briefly identify the role of the immediate user.
 This is how we expect the service will be used by the identified entities.
 Note that this identification will help you to report on relevant indicators.
-Identify the strategy to engage the immediate users. communicating to beneficiaries.
+Identify the strategy to engage the immediate users. responsible for communicating to beneficiaries.
 Examples: Bangladesh Flood Forecasting and Warning Center, Tea Research Foundation of Kenya Add rows as necessary.
 Add rows as necessary.
+Add rows as necessary. responsible for communicating to beneficiaries.
+Examples: Bangladesh Flood Forecasting and Warning Center, Tea Research Add rows as Add rows as necessary. responsible for communicating to beneficiaries.
+Examples: Bangladesh Flood Forecasting and Warning Center, Tea Research Foundation of Kenya INTERMEDIARIES Add rows as Add rows as necessary.
+STRATEGY: responsible for communicating to beneficiaries.
+Examples: Bangladesh Flood Forecasting and Warning Center, Tea Research Foundation of Kenya INTERMEDIARIES Intermediaries (next users): Institutions or necessary.
+INTERMEDIARY Add rows as necessary.
+EXPECTED ROLE: STRATEGY: responsible for communicating to beneficiaries.
+Examples: Bangladesh Flood Forecasting and Warning Center, Tea Research Foundation of Kenya INTERMEDIARIES Intermediaries (next necessary.
 Add rows as necessary.
-INTERMEDIARIES Intermediaries (next INTERMEDIARY EXPECTED ROLE: STRATEGY: users): Institutions or individuals who can Identify intermediary.
-Briefly identify how the intermediary will Identify the strategy to engage the next users.